bueltge/Limit-Upload/readme.md

 1. Ready

 ### Usage
-Current have the plugin no settings in the backend of WordPress - a problem of time fomr my site.
+Current have the plugin no settings in the backend of WordPress - a problem of time from my site.
 But you can simply change the values in the main file `limit-image-upload.php`.
 See in the method `start_limit_image_upload()` and change the values on the var `$args` for your requirements.

 ## Screenshots